Home

 At the age of 11, she moved with her parents and grandparents to Isabel, Barber County, KS.

-Jennie married Layton H. Blackwelder (1874-1915), the son of Isabel residents Jacob F. and Sarah C. (Rasor) Blackwelder.
-They had two sons -- Wilbur E. Blackwelder and Jacob Ira Blackwelder.
+Jennie married Layton H. Blackwelder (1874-1915), a native of Illinois by birth, and the son of Isabel residents Jacob F. and Sarah C. (Rasor) Blackwelder.

 Layton and his brother owned a hardware store in Isabel known as "Blackwelder Bros."
 Later, he began farming full time.

-Jennie was known as "a quick, busy, jolly, helpful person sharing her abilities and her talents with friends and family.
+Jennie was known as "a quick, busy, jolly, helpful person" sharing her abilities and her talents with friends and family.

 Rare old photographic postcard of Isabel's East Main Street